Absence Due to Religious Observance:

 It is the policy of LIWS to excuse without penalty those students who are absent from class because of religious observations.
 Students will be allowed to make up the missed work because of such absence.
 Examinations and special required out-of-class activities are not normally scheduled on those days when students refrain from participating in secular activities.
 If an examination or out-of-class activity is scheduled on a day of religious observance, the student will be given the opportunity to make up that examination or activity without penalty.

-- Lourdes Institute of Wholistic Studies expects students to attend classes and conferences on time.
+- LIWS expects students to attend classes and conferences on time.
 Each instructor determines his or her policy for student absences.
 This written policy is to be distributed to students at the first class meeting.

 - If this procedure is overlooked or if a student is absent from the first class, it is the student’s responsibility to obtain the attendance policy of the instructor by the end of the first week of class.
 Students who are absent from class for any reason are expected to make up missed work.